usnistgov/OSCAL/docs/source/includes/schema/json/_profile.md

 ### Addition: `add` object

-New contents to be spliced into controls or subcontrols, in resolution
+Specifies contents to be added into controls or subcontrols, in resolution

 An [add](#addition-add-object) will appear as a data value in an array property.